xiaofanliang/starter-hugo-academic/content/project/review/index.md

 ---
-title: "A Review of Spatial Network Insights and Methods in the Context of Planning: Applications, Challenges, and Opportunities"
+title: "A review of spatial network insights and methods in the context of planning: Applications, challenges, and opportunities"
 summary: How have research knowledge of spatial network insights and methods been applied to study cities and planning?
 What are some of the challenges and opportunities, especially in collaborative planning?
 tags:
 - Spatial Social Networks